-Institute of Higher Education Type of Program No. of Prior Year Graduates University of Kentucky Master of Counseling with a Clinical Mental Health Counseling (CMHC) or Rehabilitation Counseling (RC) Track ' 18 (13 in CHMC and 5 in RC) University of Kentucky Undergraduate Interdisciplinary Disability Studies 17 7
+Institute of Higher Type of Program No. of Students No. of Prior Year Education Enrolled Graduates University of Kentucky Master of Counseling with a Clinical Mental Health Counseling (CMHC) or Rehabilitation Counseling (RC) Track ' 18 (13 in CHMC and 5 in RC) University of Kentucky Undergraduate Interdisciplinary Disability Studies 17 7